-public utility" for purposes of Rule 53, it is not subject to State rate regulation.
+As noted in the Merger U-1, Genco will seek authority to render certain services to EWGs and FUCOs, especially relating to nuclear operations.
+While Genco is a "domestic public utility" for purposes of Rule 53, it is not subject to State rate regulation.
 Further, while it will sell power to ComEd and PECO, the rate payers of those companies are fully protected by existing rate freezes and caps and the ability to choose their energy supplier directly.
 Thus ComEd and PECO ratepayers are not captive to the charges of Genco.
 Consequently, there is no reason that ComEd and PECO ratepayers need to be "protected" from the diversion of Genco employees time and attention to the activities of EWGs and FUCOs.
-Consequently, Exelon requests that the limit on use of Genco employees in connection with EWGs and FUCOs not apply.
+Even so, Genco believes it will be in compliance with the limit on use of Genco employees in connection with EWGs and FUCOs.